Courses and Instruction FAQs

 Parents are provided access to our learning management system and can enter the online system at any point with a username and password.
 Grades are updated weekly.
 PPOS teachers are also available to consult with parents by email or telephone.
 And, of course, parents always have access to their student's progress and report cards each month and can view lessons, student log-in activity, class calendars, etc.

 Do I have to be home while my child is doing schoolwork?

-Does Pikes Peak Online School offer summer school courses?
+Does PPOS offer summer school courses?

-We are considering offering a summer program in the future.
+Not currently, but we're considering offering a summer program in the future.